MatthewKolmorgen/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach adjusts are arrays or puts things into an empty array. .map creates a brand new array to put info into.

 2. Explain the difference between a callback and a higher order function.
+My personal favorite way to explain the difference was something I found on StackOverflow "A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.

+A callback function is a function that is passed to another function with the expectation that the other function will call it."

 3. What is closure?
+A function nested within a function that can reach out but not reach in.

 4. Describe the four rules of the 'this' keyword.
+1. Window/Global Object Binding: when the global scope of the 'This' value is the window/console.
+2. Implicit Binding: whenever a predecding dot calls a function.
+It's the item before the dot.
+3. New binding: Whenever we have to use a constructer function.
+'This' would refer to the object that's being created then put back into the constructer.
+4. Explicit binding: Whenever we use the .call or .apply method.

 5. Why do we need super() in an extended class?
+So the new class will inherit the parents attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.